Learning Philosophy

 Christian Worldview

 All subject areas belong to Him.
 No matter the discipline, the search for truth is a search to understand God’s Word, God’s Creation, God’s Plan, and God’s Will.
-We integrate a Christian worldview across all subjects, for all ages, throughout the curriculum.
+Portals integrates a Christian worldview across all subjects, for all ages, throughout the curriculum.
 The Bible speaks to history, science, literature, and life itself; therefore, it is—and must be—part of every subject area in Portals learning.

-“All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.” -2 Tim.
-3:16
+“All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.”

-An education should be unafraid of age appropriate discussions around any topic.
-You can study difficult issues and alternative perspectives openly and without fear, alongside the wisdom God has given us.
-Literature selections include noble heroes and models of faith that demonstrate Christian character and its development over the course of a sacred journey.
-Science is a celebration of God's design.
-Math wonders at God's order and Truth.
-History looks at the generational conflict between good and evil.
-As the students get older, you can take on more challenging texts and ones influencing our generations issues and debates.
+A faithful education should not avoid age-appropriate discussions of difficult topics.
+Students can examine challenging issues and alternative perspectives openly and without fear, grounded in the wisdom God has given us.
+Literature selections highlight noble heroes and models of faith, showing how Christian character develops over the course of a meaningful journey.
+Science becomes a celebration of God’s design.
+Math reflects God’s order and truth.
+History reveals the ongoing, generational struggle between good and evil.

 Ministry

-“For not the hearers of the law are just before God, but the doers of the law shall be justified.” -Rom.
-2:13
+“For not the hearers of the law are just before God, but the doers of the law shall be justified.” -Romans 2:13

 “But be doers of the word, and not hearers only, deceiving your own selves.” -James 1:22

-You'll also find a "Share" button on every lesson to invite non-Portals friends and family to join you in spiritual mentorship.
+You will also find a “Share” button on every lesson, inviting non-Portals friends and family to join you in spiritual mentorship and service.
 Your curriculum choice matters when it comes to ministry!

 Time

 By design, the structure of Portals—including Project Time and Fridays—allows you flexibility to glorify God through lifestyle, service, spiritual disciplines, or prayer.
-You can strike a balance between seat time and hands-on time.
-You will also notice that one of our project categories is ministry--integrating time for spiritual service in every subject area.
-You have a learning plan that intentionally plans less busywork in order to make time for relationships.
+You can strike a balance between seat time and hands-on learning.
+One of the Portals project categories is Ministry, intentionally integrating opportunities for service across subject areas.

 “And it came to pass in those days, that he went out into a mountain to pray, and continued all night in prayer to God.” - Luke 6:12

 An education is incomplete if it does not leave room for God.
-Consider where the curriculum directs your time, if it provides ideas and activities as part of your learning for service.
+Consider where a curriculum directs your time—and whether it intentionally provides opportunities for service, prayer, and discipleship.

 Flexibility